 Programme Handbooks and Information for Students

-It is important that students are supplied with all of the information that they need to be successful in their studies.
-This will include information that is specifically focussed on the courses and programme that they are enrolled in, as well as information about Unitec services that can assist them during their time with us, including our various policies and procedures that affect the way that we do things.
+It is important that students are supplied with all of the information that they need to be successful in their studies, such as information about Unitec services and policies and procedures.

 Programme and Course related information